Margo Okazawa-Rey: Early life

 In 1973, Okazawa-Rey received a B.A. from Capital University Department of Sociology.
-Followed by in 1974 when she received a M.S.S from Boston University School of Social Work.
-In 1987, she received her Ed.D. from Harvard University Graduate School of Education.
+Followed by in 1974 when she received a M.S.S. from Boston University School of Social Work.
+In 1987, she received her Ed.D. from Harvard Graduate School of Education.

 Career

 Positions

-Okazawa-Rey is Professor Emerita, San Francisco State University.
-She also was Core Faculty in the Doctoral Program of the School of Human and Organization Development at the Fielding Graduate University in Santa Barbara, California.
+Okazawa-Rey is professor emerita, San Francisco State University.
+She also was core faculty in the Doctoral Program of the School of Human and Organization Development at the Fielding Graduate University in Santa Barbara, California.

-From 1974 to 1982, Okazawa-Rey worked as Social worker in Dorchester and Roxbury, Massachusetts and co-founded CARE (Campaign for Anti-Racist Education).
+From 1974 to 1982, Okazawa-Rey worked as social worker in Dorchester and Roxbury, Massachusetts, and co-founded CARE (Campaign for Anti-Racist Education).

-From 1979 to 2003, she held various teaching positions such as in the School of Human Services at New Hampshire College in Manchester, in the Education department at Simmons College, an Assistant Professor at the University of Maryland, and a Professor and Undergraduate Program Coordinator at San Francisco State University.
+From 1979 to 2003, she held various teaching positions such as in the School of Human Services at New Hampshire College in Manchester, in the Education department at Simmons College, an assistant professor at the University of Maryland, Baltimore, and a professor and undergraduate program coordinator at San Francisco State University.

 Okazawa-Rey held the Jane Watson Irwin Chair at Hamilton College from 1999 to 2001, then returned in 2014 to 2016 as the Elihu Root Chair in Women's Studies.

 From 2002 to 2005, Okazawa-Rey worked as the director of Mills College's Women's Leadership Institute, a position which no longer exists.
-Along with this, she was a visiting professor teaching Social Policy and U.S. Women of Color.
-During this time at Mills College, she proposed the Barbara Lee Distinguished Chair in Women's Leadership in honor of the former Congresswoman and alumni Barbara Lee.
+Along with this, she was a visiting professor teaching social policy and U.S. Women of Color.
+During this time at Mills College, she proposed the Barbara Lee Distinguished Chair in Women's Leadership in honor of the former congresswoman and alumni Barbara Lee.
 Okazawa-Rey then returned to Mills College from 2010 to 2011 to take hold of the Barbara Lee Distinguished Chair in Women's Leadership, returning in 2018 to take on the two year position once again.